dmgolembiowski/cfg/README.md

 Setup and config
 ----------------

-Fill a `env` file with the following environment variables:
+Fill a `env` file in the root of the chekcout of this repo with the following environment variables:

     export AUTOLOGIN_USER=your_username

-Run system setup and config:
+Run system setup and config with root:

     su -c ./system.sh

-Run user setup and config:
+Run user setup and config with your normal user:

     ./user.sh